Does Power of Attorney Make You Responsible for Someone Else's Debts?

 - Keep good records of all transactions made on the principal’s behalf.

-So what’s in your mother’s best interest?
+So if the principal has unpaid debts, what’s in their best interest?

 Choosing not to pay

 If you simply stop making payments and cease communications with a creditor you should expect the following: